p0oBYI7KVVKI7/mavm/README.md

 Images, buttons, and videos will be placed one on top of the other depending on which one was created first (editing is not taken into account for this).
 If command "x" is written before command "z" (as long as they are images, videos, buttons, text, ebooks, etc., otherwise, for example, if it's a teleport, the screen is cleared and the video/menu to which the teleport sends is displayed).
 The "z" command will be above the "x" command in the display.

+The MaVM format does not support folders within its structure; instead, .tar files must be used.

 To import a file from a .tar archive, you must type the .tar archive name followed by a colon (:) and the name of the internal file you want to access, for example, file.tar:file.png or file.tar:folder/file.mkv.
 Files can be placed inside folders within a .tar archive.
 What can be placed inside a .tar archive includes content folders, images, videos, audio, and menus.

 ## In the example file, the images, videos, and menus are organized within the same folder.
 You can do it differently, but it might complicate the teleport command.